modelica/newsletter/index.md

 The Modelica Association newsletter informs the audience about news related to Modelica.
 You can [subscribe](http://eepurl.com/dpvVdH) to receive the newsletter as well.

+Contributions are open to everyone, please see the [submission guidelines](submission-guidelines.html) for details.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">